strtok/marwood-book/src/intro.md

 When researching scheme implementation material I came across two types of sources:

 1. Academic material dating back to the 1970s.
-This material is quite abstract and a majority of these papers and books describe imeplementing a metacircular evaluator.
+This material is quite abstract and a majority of these papers and books describe implementing a metacircular evaluator.
 There are very few materials on implementing scheme in a language like C or Rust.

 2. Modern scheme codebases such as Chez Scheme, Guile, Chicken, Chibi.
-These implementations have the best performance, but composed of millions of lines of code over years of implementation from dozens of developers.
+These implementations have the best performance, but are composed of millions of lines of code over years of implementation from dozens of developers.

-It is difficult to find an implementation of scheme that sits pragmatically between educational and real.
+Marwood's goal was to provide an example of an implemenation of scheme that fits somewhere between #1 and #2.

 ## Resources

-These are the resources that I found useful when writing Marwood:
+These resources were found useful when researching scheme implementations:

 - [Scheme Bibliography Github](https://github.com/schemedoc/bibliography)
 - [Three Implementation Models for Scheme - Kent Dybvig](https://dl.acm.org/doi/10.5555/37555)